nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/03_Modelling_Business_Systems/18_Activity_Diagram/README.md

 ## Collect Information Sources—How am I Supposed to Know That?

-When constructing activity diagrams of the internal view, the same directions as in previous Constructing Use Case Diagrams section, hold true in order to obtain the necessary information.
+When constructing activity diagrams of the internal view, the same directions as in previous <b>Constructing Use Case Diagrams</b> section, hold true in order to obtain the necessary information.

 ## Find Activities and Actions—Which Activities Have to be Performed so that the Goods and Services Utilized by Actors can be Provided and Delivered?